suarezgenaro/spectral_indices/README.md

 # Spectral Indices

+## Introduction
-Spectral indices to measure the depth of the main features in the mid-infrared spectra of ultracool objects (see figure below).
+``spectral_indices`` is a set of functions to measure the depth of the main features in the mid-infrared spectra of ultracool objects (see figure below).

 Collection of Spitzer IRS mid-infrared spectra in [Suárez & Metchev (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.513.5701S/abstract) highlighting the main features at different spectral types.
 This repository allows you to measure the strength of the indicated water, methane, amonnia, and silicates features.